puppetlabs/puppet-docs/source/puppet/4.5/reference/modules_installing.markdown

 ## Reference: `puppet module` actions

-View a full description of each action with `puppet man module` or by [viewing the man page][module_man].
+View a full description of each action with `puppet man module` or by [viewing the man page online][module_man].
 The main actions of the `puppet module` command are:

 #### `install`